Exadra37/docker-php7-composer/README.md

 ### Permanent Branches

 * `master` - Issues and milestones branches will be merged here.
-* `latest`        - The latest docker image is created from this branch.
+* `latest` - The latest docker images for any supported version are created from this branch.
-* `php:<version>` - A branch for each supported Php7 version for the Docker Image.
-* `dev`           - For active development of any supported php version.
-Expect push forces at any moment here.

 ### Temporary Branches

+* `dev-php:<version>` - A branch for active development of each supported Php7 version for the Docker Image.
 * `4-fix-php7.0-build` (issue-number-title) - each issue will have is own branch for development.
 * `milestone-12_add-cache` (milestone-number_title) - all Milestone issues will start, track and merged here.